rubysattar/ticTacRona-client/README.md

 - I'd also like to include an option for users to select a character, such as hand sanitizer, lysol wipes, or a face mask.

 ## My technologies/languages
-jquery, json, bootstrap, sass css
+jquery, json, bootstrap, sass css, javascript, html